Decay of Nambu-Goto Cosmic String Loops via Coupling to a Massive Kalb-Ramond Field: Effective model of Abelian Higgs cosmic strings

 It is known that the global U(1) cosmic string model can be represented effectively via Nambu-Goto action coupled to a massless Kalb-Ramond field \cite{VilenkinVachaspati, DavisShellard}.
-In this section, we demonstrate that similarly to global strings one can obtain that the local U(1) Abelian-Higgs strings are effectively described by Nambu-Goto action coupled to a massive Kalb-Ramond field.
+In this section, we demonstrate that, similarly to global strings, local U(1) Abelian Higgs strings in the infinitely thin limit can be effectively described by the Nambu-Goto action coupled to a massive Kalb-Ramond field.